djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 ### Agent Lab - Creating your first agent

-1. Login into your watsonx account using [this](https://dataplatform.cloud.ibm.com/wx/home?context=wx).
-This is Homepage of watsonx AI.
+1. Log into your watsonx account using [this](https://dataplatform.cloud.ibm.com/wx/home?context=wx).
+This is the Homepage of watsonx AI.
    Copy the watsonx.ai URL and paste somewhere.

 <img width="1000" alt="image" src="hands-on-lab-assets/image30.1.png">

 1.1 For agent creation, you'll be needing a project.
-Click on "+" icon against "Projects" as shown in below image.
+Click the "+" icon against "Projects" as shown in the below image.
 <img width="1000" alt="image" src="hands-on-lab-assets/image31.png">

-1.2 Give your a project a name, select storage from available storages, then click on "Create".
+1.2 Give your project a name, select storage from available storages, then click on "Create".
 <img width="1000" alt="image" src="hands-on-lab-assets/image32.png">

-2. Click on hamburger icon on top left and select “Access (IAM)”.
-(If you already have an IBM Cloud ApiKey, you can skip this step)
+2. Click on the "hamburger menu" on top left and select “Access (IAM)”.
+(If you already have an IBM Cloud ApiKey, you can skip this step.)

 <img width="1000" alt="image" src="hands-on-lab-assets/image33.png">

-3. In next screen, select “API Keys” from menu.
-(If you already have an IBM Cloud ApiKey, you can skip this step)
+3. In the next screen, select “API Keys” from the menu.
+(If you already have an IBM Cloud ApiKey, you can skip this step.)

 <img width="1000" alt="image" src="hands-on-lab-assets/image34.png">

 4. Click on “Create”.
-(If you already have an IBM Cloud ApiKey, you can skip this step)
+(If you already have an IBM Cloud ApiKey, you can skip this step.)

 <img width="1000" alt="image" src="hands-on-lab-assets/image35.png">

 5. Give your API key a name, then click on “Create”.
-(If you already have an IBM Cloud ApiKey, you can skip this step)
+(If you already have an IBM Cloud ApiKey, you can skip this step.)

 <img width="1000" alt="image" src="hands-on-lab-assets/image36.png">

-6. Copy the API key that is shown after clicking on “create”.
-Paste it somewhere, it’ll be used in later steps.
-(If you already have an IBM Cloud ApiKey, you can skip this step)
+6. Copy the API key that is shown after clicking on “Create”.
+Paste it somewhere as it will be needed in later steps.
+(If you already have an IBM Cloud ApiKey, you can skip this step.)

 <img width="1000" alt="image" src="hands-on-lab-assets/image37.png">